kramea/aibedo/docs/source/mcb/index.rst

 * Q6.
 What is the variability of the climate response?
 * Q7.
 Can one “optimize” the MCB to achieve particular climate goals?

+..
-.. sidebar::  Question for Kalai and Hansi:
+	Question for Kalai and Hansi:

 	do you want a table of experiments?

 	do you want figure showing shiptracks?

 ------------------
 Stage 2: AIbedo ML Model Perturbations